 Bell, G. 2019.
 The masterpiece of nature: the evolution and genetics of sexuality.
 Routledge.

 Busch, J. W. 2005.
 The evolution of self-compatibility in geographically peripheral populations of Leavenworthia alabamica (Brassicaceae).
 American Journal of Botany 92:1503-1512.

+Callodonato, Rebecca.
+2014.
+A new trait in the selfing syndrome?
+Exploring the loss of specialized petal cells in selfing Collinsia.
+University of Pittsburgh.

 Elle, E. 2004.
 Floral adaptations and biotic and abiotic selection pressures.
 Plant adaptation: Molecular genetics and ecology.
 National Research Council of Canada, Ottawa, Ontario:111-118.